playframework/playframework/documentation/manual/detailedTopics/assets/Assets.md

 Note the `lib/requirejs/require.js` path.
 The `lib` folder denotes the extract WebJar assets, the `requirejs` folder corresponds to the WebJar artifactId, and the `require.js` refers to the required asset at the root of the WebJar.

-## npm

-[npm](https://www.npmjs.org/) can be used as well as WebJars by declaring a `package.json` file in the root of your project.
-Assets from npm packages are extracted into the same `lib` folder as WebJars so that, from a code perspective, there is no concern whether the asset is sourced from a WebJar or from an npm package.

 ## How are public assets packaged?

 During the build process, the contents of the `public` folder are processed and added to the application classpath.